 The Title IX Coordinator (or designee) will inform the accused individual and the complainant of the final determination within 2-3 business days of the hearing.
 Notification will be made in writing and may be delivered by one or more of the following methods: in person; mailed to the local or permanent address of the parties as indicated in official College records; or emailed to the parties' College-issued email account.
 Once mailed, emailed and/or received in-person, notice will be presumptively delivered.

 e.
 Sanctions

-Sanctions or responsive actions will be determined by the hearing panel and Title IX Coordinator .
+Sanctions or responsive actions will be determined by the EGP.
 Factors considered when determining a sanction/responsive action may include: